 The gift card text message scam is back with a vengeance this holiday shopping season.
-Shoppers across the country are reporting receiving spam text messages, called smishing, saying they won pricey gift card.
+Shoppers across the country are reporting receiving spam text messages, called smishing, saying they won a pricey gift card.

 How the Scam Works:

 You receive a text message.
 When you open it, you are surprised by a message informing you that you’ve won a Best Buy gift card (or Target, Wal-Mart or other major retailer).
 You just need to go to a website and enter a PIN, and the card is yours.

 The text’s URL leads to a website that has the company’s colors and logo.
 It looks authentic with the company’s name as the site’s sub-domain (example: www.bestbuy.scamwebsite.com).

 You are asked to enter the PIN and an email address.
 Then, you are taken to a form and instructed to fill out your name, cell number, mailing address and answer unrelated personal questions, such as “Are you interested in going back to school?” and “Are you diabetic?”
 When you reach the page to “claim your gift card,” you instead find yourself directed to another site to apply for a credit card.